GuidanceMantras/GuidanceMantras/README.md

 ## Jobs
 - Try to get any government job either in central or state before 27/28 years old.
 - For Government exams, always choose Simple Degree such as B.A, B.com, B.Sc in General, B.Sc.
 Horiculture, B.Sc, Agriculture, B.Sc.
 Forestry, B.Sc.others.
-- First focus should be on Government jobs in Life
-- Need to give at-least 2-3 years or maximum 5 years after your degree to get any Government jobs.
+- If you are aiming for government jobs, you need to give at-least 2-3 years or maximum 5 years after your degree to get any Government jobs.
 - One can start preparing for government exams after 3rd year of Engineering degree/ or 2nd year of Bsc/Bcom/BA.
 - https://www.clearias.com/reservation-in-india/#:~:text=In%20simple%20terms%2C%20reservation%20in,be%20seen%20as%20positive%20discrimination.
 - If you prepare for Big exams such as UPSC/KPSC for two years, you can clear at-least PSI, KAS, FDA/SDA, PDO exams in one/two years
+- For private jobs, you just need good degree and skills along with good communication

+### How-to-decide-which-Job-either-Government-or-Private
+-
 ### Government Jobs
 - There are lots of government jobs for engineering degree holder in Civil/Electrical/Mechanical via SSC(Staff Selection Committe)/(State)PSC
 - Always remember government exams are not tough, but it is competative.
 More people wants government jobs. so